top of page

 Welcome to the Course!

 You will have access to a dedicated Canvas course a few days before the semester begins.
 There will be an orientation module in that course that offers more details about how to purchase access to the different platforms we'll use, assignment instructions, and official course policies.
-While I will describe various course materials below, you don't need to worry about purchasing them until we get closer to the first day of classes.
-Once you arrive on campus, you can allocate some time to getting the course material.
-I'll post an announcement in Canvas (which will likely end up in your email inbox) when our Canvas course is unlocked and ready to access.
+Even though I'll mention some course material below, you don't need to purchase anything until we get closer to the first day of classes.
+Once you arrive on campus, allocate some time to getting the course material.
+I'll post an official announcement in Canvas (which will likely end up in your email inbox) when our Canvas course is unlocked and ready for you to access.

 10 things you should know before the semester begins:

-2. In-Person Format: Most of our meetings this semester will be held in person, and will not be recorded or offered over Zoom.
-There may be a few days during the year when I need to be away, and those lectures will be provided online.
-The vast majority of your graded assignments will be completed online, but a significant portion of your final grade comes from daily quiz questions in class.
+1. In-Person Format: Most of our meetings will be held in person, and lectures will not be recorded or offered over Zoom.
+If I ever need to be away from campus, I will provide an online lecture.
+While most graded assignments are completed online, a significant portion of your final grade comes from daily in-class polling questions, so attendance matters.

-7. MyLab Platform: Your textbook, homework, and exams will all be hosted on Pearson's MyLab platform.
-The campus bookstore will offer an access code, but you should purchase it directly through Pearson's website to receive a discounted price.
-MyLab access costs around $120 when you purchase it from Pearson compared to $160 at the campus bookstore.
-Your access includes a digital copy of the textbook, but you can also purchase a used copy of an older edition on Amazon if you prefer.
-You will be able to register and pay for your MyLab account once our Canvas course officially opens, but you should purchase a physical copy of the book before classes start if you would a physical copy.
+6. MyLab Platform: Your textbook, recap assignments, and exams are all hosted on Pearson’s MyLab.
+The best price is through Pearson’s website (about $120)—the VT bookstore charges around $160.
+MyLab access includes a digital textbook, but you can purchase a used copy of an older edition on Amazon if you prefer.
+You’ll be able to pay and register for MyLab once Canvas opens.
+If you want a physical textbook, order it before classes start so you have it in time.

 I am really looking forward to the upcoming semester and I hope you enjoy your next few months with me as your instructor!